The library has an extensive range of print and electronic resources to support evidence-based practice and clinical decision making.

 Some of our key eResources include:

 - BMJ Best Practice – takes you quickly and accurately to the latest evidence based information, whenever and wherever you need it.
 Whether you’re on the ward, at home, or studying, BMJ Best Practice gives you trusted support to help you gather the information required to support clinical decision making.
-Information on BMJ is linked to NICE and other guideline producers and the site is easy to navigate with a layout that is broken down into manageable sections, including: prevention, diagnosis and treatment.
+Information on BMJ is linked to NICE and other guideline producers and the site is easy to navigate with a layout that is broken down into manageable sections including: prevention, diagnosis and treatment.
+You can also download the BMJ Best Practice app for your phone which can be used offline and earn CPD points.

 - Online journal collection – the library subscribes to an array of journal titles with the vast majority of the collection now available online (a limited print journal collection is available in the library).
-Please register for an Athens account and explore the journal collection at http://journals.nice.org.uk
+Select ‘Journals A-Z search’ on Athens to find titles we subscribe to and ‘HDAS’ for literature searching of ten databases including MEDLINE, EMBASE and CINAHL Complete.